YoshiTheExplorer/ZyBooks_Solver/README.md

-# ZyBooks_Solver
+# ZyBooks_Solver (BETA)
  Automatically Solves Your ZyBooks

 ## How to use

 1. Clone the repository
-2. Open the extension in Chrome
+2. Set up & open the extension in Chrome like any custom extension (chrome://extensions/)
-3. Click the "Complete All on Page" button
-4. Click the "Complete Animations" button
-5. Click the "Complete Multiple Choice" button
+3. Start autocompleting zybooks!

+# Currently, only supports autocomplete for Animations, Multiple Choice, and Short Answer questions

 ## How it works